 Do you want to go abroad again, but this time have someone else pay?
 Contact the Student Academic Grants and Awards (SAGA) for information on and assistance with all types of grants and scholarships.
 Contact Monique Bourque, Director of SAGA, via email or call 503-370-6607.

 Below is a sampling of the opportunities that await you.
-Find more information on the Student Academic Grants and Awards website.
+Find more information and additional funding sources on the Student Academic Grants and Awards website.

 Carson Grants offer Willamette undergraduates the opportunity to undertake a scholarly, creative, or professional research project during the summer.
 Approximately 10 grants of up to $3,000 are available each year.
 Students may apply for these competitive grants either as sophomores or juniors.
 Projects may be creative and artistic, literary, investigative, interdisciplinary, and performative.

 Various grant opportunities for students from Willamette's Centers for Academic Excellence.
 See listing on the SAGA website.

 The Fulbright Program aims to foster mutual understanding among nations through education and cultural exchanges.
 Each year the program allows more than 800 Americans to study and conduct research in over 150 countries.
 You may pursue a one-year degree, simply take classes, teach, pursue independent research, or carry out a creative project.

 The program places approximately 18 recent graduates in East or Southeast Asia for one year.
 Professional placements are arranged for each Scholar on the basis of his or her individual interest, background, qualifications, and experience, and have included environments as diverse as television stations, newspapers, theatres, humanitarian organizations, NGOs, cultural organizations, a pediatric hospital, and a museum.

 Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom.
 Funds two years of graduate study at any UK university.